stephenjwatkins/Slide.js/README.md

 ### Usage

-Slide.js allows for a number of slideshow hooks to enable custom functionality at certain slideshow events.
+Slide.js allows for a number of slideshow hooks to enable custom functionality for slideshow events.
 To add _any_ hook, use the following code.

 	slideShow.on('hook', function(event) {
 		// Execute custom code on hook